-Discussion focused on the application of a seemingly new algorithm to adjust grades according to a school’s prior performance, leading to outperforming students at traditionally underperforming schools being downgraded.
-Analysis revealed that the algorithm also tended to benefit students at private schools, leading to accusations of social class bias.
+Discussion focused on the application of a seemingly new A Level algorithm to adjust grades according to a school’s prior performance, leading to outperforming students at traditionally underperforming schools being downgraded.
+Analysis revealed that the A Level algorithm also tended to benefit students at private schools, leading to accusations of social class bias.

 What is an algorithm?

 An algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 They are used as specifications for performing calculations, data processing, automated reasoning, and other tasks.
 ‘If…then’ captures much of their processes.

 An example is to find the largest number in a list of numbers of random order.
 Finding the solution requires looking at every number in the list.
 From this follows an algorithm, which says:

 - If there are no numbers in the set, then there is no highest number.

 - Assume the first number in the set is the largest number in the set.

 - For each remaining number in the set: if this number is larger than the current largest number, consider this number to be the largest number in the set.

 - When there are no numbers left in the set to iterate over, consider the current largest number to be the largest number of the set.